SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical1.rst

     samtools flagstat $i > step1/output/stats/$(basename $i .bam).summary ;
   done

 This will create for each of the available *.bam files a short read summary in the step1/output/stats directory.
-In those summary files you can see that the input files are rather low input.
-In our case, howvever, we can never the less work with those experiments rather well.
+Now check those files, what do you see?
+Also have a look at the header of the *.bam files, what can you observe?

 **3.** Have a look at the *.bam files using the IGV